shaoservicenow/sapmodernizationlab/guidebook.md

 > **IMPORTANT** For this lab, we will not spend time building out the approval workflow for each branch.
 The idea here is that you now have the ability to cater to any speicifc workflow approval pattern using the ServiceNow Core *Ask for Approval* action.

-17. Now that you understand we will skip the approval building workflow, click on **+** under the first branch
+23. Now that you understand we will skip the approval building workflow, let's move on to post approval.

+1. Click on **+** under the first branch

 1. Click **Action**